paul-sheridan/paper-heaps-law-llm/README.md

 ### Data Genaration

-To emulate text from the GPTNeo LLMs using the above generated seed texts, run the following shell scripts from inside each of the folders `gpt-neo-125m`, `gpt-neo-1.3b`, `gpt-neo-2.7b`:
+To emulate text from the GPT-Neo models using the above generated seed texts, run the following shell scripts from inside each of the folders `gpt-neo-125m`, `gpt-neo-1.3b`, `gpt-neo-2.7b`:
 ```
 .\generate_python_scripts.sh
 .\generate_slurm_scripts.sh